-ALA actively advocates in defense of the rights of library users to read, seek information, and speak freely as guaranteed by the First Amendment.
-A publicly supported library provides free and equal access to information for all people of that community.
-We enjoy this basic right in our democratic society.
-It is a core value of the library profession.
+ALA actively advocates and educates in defense of intellectual freedom—the rights of library users to read, seek information, and speak freely as guaranteed by the First Amendment.
+Intellectual freedom is a core value of the library profession, and a basic right in our democratic society.
+A publicly supported library provides free, equitable, and confidential access to information for all people of its community.

 Assistance and Consultation

 The staff of the Office for Intellectual Freedom is available to answer questions or provide assistance to librarians, trustees, educators and the public about intellectual freedom issues and resources.
 Areas of assistance include policy development, First Amendment issues, and professional ethics.
 Inquiries can be directed via email to firstname.lastname@example.org or via phone at (312) 280-4226.